hygn/BoothDocs/SystemMonitor/SoftwareManual.md

 For Normal Version
 ## Lite
 For Lite Version (Not Yet Released)
+## Automatic Config save/load
+This software generates a *SysStatus.cfg.json* file to store the current configuration.\
+When startup, the software automatically reads the config file and restores the previous configuration.
 ## Special notice for GPU-Z Dependent mode
 Download and Install GPU-Z from techpowerup\
 Go to "Sensors" Tab and click Bottom Left "Log To File"\